octobercms/docs/3.x/extend/database/model.md

 }
 ```

-#### Adding additional constraints
+### Adding Additional Constraints

 The `all` method will return all of the results in the model's table.
-Since each model serves as a [query builder](../database/query.md), you may also add constraints to queries, and then use the `get` method to retrieve the results:
+Since each model serves as a [query builder](./query.md), you may also add constraints to queries, and then use the `get` method to retrieve the results:

 ```php
 $flights = Flight::where('active', 1)